Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 - having an HIV-positive partner

-- being a man who has unprotected anal sex with men
+- being a person with a penis who has anal sex without a condom

 - using injectable drugs